 At their meetings, the Signatories of each region should appoint their regional representatives by consensus, from among the individuals nominated, taking into account their technical expertise relating to sharks.

-14 bis.
-Advisory Committee members should serve for a minimum period of two regular Meetings of the Signatories.
+14 Advisory Committee members should serve for a minimum period of two consecutive regular Meetings of the Signatories and where possible not longer than for three terms.

+15. Renewal of members of the Advisory Committee should take into account consideration of the continuity of the Committee.
+As such, where possible, no more than three members should be replaced simultaneously, nor should two members of a region be replaced at the same time.

+16 Replacement of Advisory Committee members will be tracked and managed by the Secretariat to balance stability, continuity and renewal.
+Regions with members who are eligible or identified for potential replacement will be notified at the time of distribution of meeting documents for the coming MOS.
+Regions will need to consult with their members and come to the MOS ready to advise the Secretariat whether the current member is retained, or a new member will be appointed.

-15 Should a vacancy arise intersessionally, the Advisory Committee may propose a replacement for consideration by the Signatories.
+17.Should a vacancy arise intersessionally, the Advisory Committee may propose a replacement for consideration by the Signatories.
 The proposal should be communicated to the Signatories of the region concerned via the Secretariat and should be accompanied by the same information on the professional background of the nominee as would be required for a regular nomination.
 In the absence of any objections from the Signatories of the region concerned, within 30 days of the communication from the Secretariat, the interim appointment may be considered as having been accepted and may become effective immediately.
 If an objection is raised by a Signatory, the procedure may be repeated, as appropriate, until an acceptable nominee is identified.
 The term of appointment of the provisional nominee shall expire at the end of the next Meeting of the Signatories.